Diversity and inclusion

 Aviva is a global company, employing over 26,000 people.
 Diversity and inclusion matters to us and we have a culture that embraces people who think and act differently and recognises that people perform better when they can be their whole selves at work.

-We have identified four key building blocks that will help Aviva achieve this:
+We have identified three key building blocks that will help Aviva achieve this:

 - A set of consistent diversity metrics to track progress and identify challenges early.

-At Aviva, globally, we employ more women (51%) than men (49%) and at Aviva there is no so-called ‘glass ceiling’ for women.
-In 2013, 22% of our senior management team were female, 21% of our Group Executive and 18% of the Board.
+We employ roughly half and half women (51%) than men (49%) yet, in 2014, 21% of our senior management team were female, 19% of our Group Executive and 18% of the Board.
+This has led us to focus on women in leadership.

-We have also created positive workplaces for lesbian, gay and bisexual employees and are proud to be ranked 15th in the UK’s Stonewall Workplace Equality Index for 2015, recognising the top 100 gay-friendly companies.
+We have created positive workplaces for lesbian, gay and bisexual employees and are proud to be ranked 15th in the UK’s Stonewall Workplace Equality Index for 2015, recognising the top 100 gay-friendly companies.
+Members of our senior leadership team have been nominated as outstanding gay role models by Financial Times.

 To find out more about our people please visit http://careers.aviva.co.uk/ .